SureshotM6/putty-launchy-plugin/README.txt

 USAGE
-Version 2.0 of PuTTY Plugin for Launchy will work only with v2.0 (and higher) of Launchy.
+Version 2.0+ of PuTTY Plugin for Launchy will work only with v2.0+ of Launchy.

 If PuTTY.exe is not in your system PATH, you will need to set the path to PuTTY in the options dialog.
 To access the options, right click on the Launchy window